What Is Mobile Device Testing? Strategies for Testing on Devices

 What Is Mobile Testing?

-Why Mobile Testing Is Important
+Why Mobile Device Testing Is Important

 Mobile testing is important for many reasons.
 Mobile apps are important for conducting business.
 And to make sure that mobile apps work properly, it’s critical to test them.